waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Diary 2 (2F):** "July 10.
 We christened the newly discovered POKéMON, MEW."
 - **Diary 3 (3F):** "Feb 6.
 MEWTWO is far too powerful.
 We have failed to curb its vicious tendencies..."
 - **Diary 4 (B1F):** "Sep 1.
 MEWTWO escaped!
 We are closing the mansion... for good."
-## Route 19 Surfing Puzzle Log (Archived)
-- **Conclusion:** All attempts to enter the water on Route 19 have failed.
-This path was blocked.
-The trigger to proceed was to use Fly to leave the area.

-# V. Tool Development Log
-- **`gem_path_planner_v2` (Fixed... for real this time):** The tool's logic for traversing between various tile types was repeatedly flawed.
-After multiple failed manual fixes, I used my `code_debugger_agent` to pinpoint the exact logical errors in the `get_neighbors` function.
-The corrected logic now properly handles all transitions between 'ground', 'steps', 'elevated_ground', and 'ladder' tiles, making the tool fully reliable for navigation.